 Advantages and Disadvantages

 - Credit card use appears on your credit history.
 This covers both good and negative information.
 Such as on-time purchases and low credit usage percentages, as well as missed payments or loan defaults.

 Some credit cards may also give supplementary guarantees or protection on bought products.
 That is in addition to those provided by the shop or brand.
 For example, if a credit card-purchased item becomes damaged after the manufacturer’s warranty has ended, it is good to check with the card’s issuer to see whether coverage is available.

 - There is a limitation for purchases made after being stolen that you are responsible for as long as the client notifies the loss or theft in a timely way.

 - Using a credit card to make a purchase means you are spending the bank’s money instead of your own.
 This amount must be reimbursed, together with interest.
 You must at the very least pay the minimum amount for your debt due each month.
 Having big balances on many cards might make it tough to keep up with monthly payments and put a strain on your budget.

-- Paying your credit card debts on time and keeping your credit card balances low will improve your FICO ratings.
-However, if you fall into the practice of paying that credit card debt late, maxing out one or more of your credit cards, closing older accounts, or applying for new credit too frequently to pay for other loans, you may harm your credit history.
+- Paying your debts on time and keeping your card balances low will improve your FICO ratings.
+However, if you fall into the practice of paying the card debts late, maxing out one or more of your cards, closing older accounts, or applying for new credit too frequently to pay for other loans, you may harm your credit history.